paniash/dwm/README.md

 * To implement moving individual windows along the stack manually.
 * To implement true fullscreen.

-## Please install `libxft-bgra`
+## Please install `libxft-bgra`!
 This build of dwm does not implement color emoji in the statusbar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes the color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Note that this is only a temporary solution (hopefully) and will get fixed upstream by the suckless guys.

 #### Note
 This is a suckless utility so any problem that you face will be upto you to fix it.
 This build is merely a guide for an easy and fast setup.
-Be sure to checkout the main [website](https://dwm.suckless.org) for a tutorial and patches to make it more customizable.
+Be sure to checkout the main [website](https://dwm.suckless.org) for a tutorial and patches to make dwm more customizable.